 Search Results for Tag: winter expedition

 Not only the winter expeditions on Mount Everest and on Manaslu have failed.
 Another winter project did not work out as planned.
-Hannes Kuenkel and his Nepalese friend Pemba Jangbu Sherpa abandoned their attempt to hike on the highest route of the Great Himalayan Trail for the first time in winter: the German after 130 kilometers, Pemba after about 220 kilometers, for different reasons.
+Hannes Kuenkel and his Nepalese friend Pemba Jangbu Sherpa abandoned their attempt to hike on the highest route of the Great Himalayan Trail: the German after 130 kilometers, Pemba after about 220 kilometers, for different reasons.
 “I have expected all expedition-type events, including earthquakes,” Hannes told me, “but not that such a ‘bagatelle disease’ like diarrhea would kick me out.”

 Date15.
 March 2017 | 1:14